99% Invisible is a tiny radio show about design, architecture & the 99% invisible activity that shapes our world.

 Sam Greenspan (@samlistens) left his job as a staff producer at NPR to work out of a tiny room in Roman’s back yard.
 His pursuit of a good story has lead him to debate the merits capitalism waist-deep in a dumpster, talk street soccer with displaced Palestinians in Brazil, and investigate claims of secret music inside of public transit systems.
 (Twice.)
 He has lived and made radio across the eastern seaboard, and now resides in Oakland.
 Hear more at samgreenspan.net.

 Katie Mingle has lived on the Gulf Coast, the East Coast, the Third Coast, and has finally come to settle on the West Coast (Oakland).
 She comes to 99% Invisible from the Third Coast Festival, where she spent a few years producing Re:sound, eating tacos, and shivering.
 You can hear more of her stories at her website, katiemingle.com

 Avery Trufelman (@trufelman) thought she wanted to be a designer, but nah, she’d rather make radio stories about design.
 An obsessive podcast listener, Avery was a fan of 99% Invisible long before she became the show’s assistant producer.
-She moved from New York to Berkeley and her favorite font is the official typeface of Sweden, Sweden Sans.
+Her favorite font is the official typeface of Sweden, Sweden Sans.